ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 <br>

 # Software:
+**New from Version 10.1.0**<br>
+From this Version on you can set in the Captive Portal whether Midnight Ghosts should appear or not. <br>
+(Previously this could only be changed directly in the Sketch) <br>
 **New from Version 10.0.9**<br>
 Correction of a small Cosmetic defect that bothered me.
 Sorry <br>
 **New from Version 10.0.8**<br>